andjar/notd/README.md

 # notd - A Note-Taking Application

 Welcome to **notd**, a simple and flexible outliner! **notd** is designed to help you effortlessly organize your thoughts, tasks, and information.
 Dive in and discover a more intuitive way to keep your digital life in order!
 Built with robust technology, focusing on longevity.
 The data are saved as clear text (unless specifically encrypted) in a sqlite database.
+Heavily inspired by [LogSeq](https://logseq.com/)

 ## Main Features